Viicos/Viicos.github.io/content/posts/an-alternative-to-the-django-mypy-plugin.md

 [LibCST](https://github.com/Instagram/LibCST/) being mainly written in Python, generating stub files can get slow for bigger projects.
-Testing on a Django application with a hundred models or so, generating the necessary overloads for the foreign fields takes about 30 seconds.
+Testing on a Django application with a hundred models or so, generating the necessary overloads for the foreign fields takes around 30 seconds.

 Generating the stub files is something you only need to do after a Django migration though.
 If this becomes too much of an issue, I might have to consider switching to a faster AST/CST transformer ([Ruff](https://docs.astral.sh/ruff/) might be suitable).